OpenTermsArchive/contrib-versions/Skype/Terms of Service.md

 **5.12 Reports** Certain parts of the Skype Websites or the Software may ask for written suggestions or problem reports such as using our contact form or problem report form (“**Reports**”).
 Please read carefully any specific terms, which govern those Reports.
 The Reports shall be deemed the property of Skype.
 Skype shall exclusively own all now known or hereafter existing rights to the Reports throughout the universe in perpetuity and shall be entitled to use the Reports for any purpose whatsoever, commercial or otherwise, without compensation to the provider of the Reports.
 Any Reports you send to Skype will not be treated as confidential and Skype shall not be liable for any disclosure of the Reports.

 **5.13 Linking** You may link to the Skype Website from another website owned by you, provided you do so in a way that is fair and legal and does not damage our reputation or take advantage of it.
 You must not establish a link in such a way as to suggest any form of association, approval or endorsement by Skype where none exists.
 You may not frame the Site on any other site.
-Skype provides a Qik branded embeddable flash player feature which you may incorporate into your own personal, non-commercial website for use in accessing the materials on the Qik branded Skype Website.
 Skype may revoke the permission to link to the Skype Websites at any time at its sole discretion and will notify you in this respect.

 **6\.
 YOUR OBLIGATIONS**

-**6.1 User Account.** Prior to your first use of the Skype Software and your first use of the Qik Software, you will be asked to create a User Account and choose a user ID and password.
+**6.1 User Account.** Prior to your first use of the Skype Software, you will be asked to create a User Account and choose a user ID and password.
 We recommend that you choose a password that is hard to guess and consists of letters, numbers and symbols.
 You may only use the Software through your User Account.
 You are solely responsible and liable for all activities conducted through your User Account.
 To prevent unauthorised use, you shall keep your password confidential and shall not share it with any third party or use it to access third party websites or services.
 If you suspect that someone else knows your password, then you shall immediately change it in order to protect the security of your User Account.
 It is your responsibility to ensure that you do not respond to any unsolicited requests for credit card details, passwords or other data.
 Skype takes no responsibility for your failure to comply with the obligations in this paragraph 6.1.

 **6.2 Lawful Use:** You must use the Software, Products and Skype Websites in accordance with the laws of where you are located.
 In some countries there are restrictions on the download and use of the Software, Products and/or Skype Websites.
 It is your responsibility to ensure that you are legally allowed to use the Software, Products and/or Skype Websites where you are located.